Wednesday, December 31, 2008

 "Save the best for last", the old saying goes.
 And the authors of "Sailor Moon" kept close to that motto when they made the final season "Stars" as a worthy farewell to this hyped cult anime.
 After the previous season rather disappointed a part of the fans, the authors returned to the old glamour and presented all the virtues again in full light, evidently also returning the bellowed outers Haruka and Michiru to the story.
 The "opening" 6 episodes make a retroactive jump back to finish the Nehelenia segment in a satisfying manner, yet it's by no means a way to buy time since it's crammed with brilliant visual style (in episode 167 Nehelenia's face is placed horizontally in space while a violet 'curtain' is seen in the background presenting Galaxia's voice; in 168 Hotaru is in her room observing a giant sphere that shows the whole history of the Universe; the moment where a hypnotised Usagi spots a rose earring, remembers all her passion and Mamoru and regains consciousness, while the fake dream world breaks into pieces behind her is virtuoso directed) while it also neatly sums up how Nehelenia suffers from her lost childhood despite all her luxury (power) and thus hates the senshi for having normal, fulfilled lives.

-Yet the main segment is the real sensation: the pop group Three Lights - Seiya, Taiki, Yaten - is introduced into the story and proves to be a dream come true.
+Yet the main segment is the real sensation: the pop group Three Lights—Seiya, Taiki, Yaten—is introduced into the story and proves to be a dream come true.
 They are such charismatic characters and even though there are only three of them, they irresistibly remind of the legendary Beatles.
 And their songs are also excellent: when they sing, they really sing ("Search For Your Love").
+Their first episode features also one of the finest anime frames of the century—the endearing moment of Usagi, Rei, Minako, Makoto and even Ami jumping up and down over the crowd, again and again, in order to see the Three Lights filming, with the faces of the five girls randomly popping up to symbolize how they find a way to get to their idols.
 The authors also decided to improve a whole bunch of standard "Sailor Moon" flaws, since they got rid of the increasingly useless Tuxedo Mask character and inserted self-irony into the dry heroic speeches of the heroine, though it has to be said that there are still a couple of flaws here, like a few routine episodes, unconnected dramaturgy, Moon's weird wings and 'monster-of-the-day' cliche.
 But, the season is so filled with brilliant moments that it bombards us with them, destroying pillar after pillar of apathy, until it turns into a very satisfying experience.
-Through Three Lights and Galaxia, the authors tackle the themes of Xenophobia and imperialism, but also idol-fan attitude - the idea that Seiya - as a person, not as a celebrity - becomes Usagi's very own personal idol is miraculous.
-The relationship between the two of them is wonderfully aesthetic and exciting - she bashfully waits for Mamoru, but is attracted to Seiya who can sense that.
+Through Three Lights and Galaxia, the authors tackle the themes of Xenophobia and imperialism, but also idol-fan attitude—the idea that Seiya, as a person, not as a celebrity, becomes Usagi's very own personal idol is miraculous.
+The relationship between the two of them is wonderfully aesthetic and exciting—she bashfully waits for Mamoru, but is attracted to Seiya who can sense that.
 Every second they interact is full of sparks, almost displaying "stolen flirting".
-When you watch it, you get the impression that all the beauty that was ever created and will be created in human history can be found in their relationship.